tramitit/guides/en/spain/appointment_request_for_sepe.md

 ---
-title: "Appointment Request for SEPE (Public Service of State Employment) in Spain"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["Spain"]
+categories:
-meta_title: "Guide for SEPE Appointment Booking"
-description: "Detailed guide on how to ask for an appointment with SEPE in Spain"
+- Spain
+date: '2024-06-07'
+description: Learn how to schedule a SEPE appointment in Spain for unemployment benefits and required documents.
+Tips on booking, rescheduling, and cancellation included.
 draft: false
+meta_title: 'SEPE Appointment: How to Book for Unemployment Benefits'
+title: 'SEPE Appointment: How to Book for Unemployment Benefits'
-translationKey: "spain-appointment_request_for_sepe"
+translationKey: spain-appointment_request_for_sepe
 ---

 ## Description
 ### What is it?